ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ## V3C grouping type extension

 Grouping is extended to establish relationships between substreams of a V3C representation.
 A new group type (V3C) for the group attribute will be registered as defined in {{grouping-framework}}.
-This document registers the semantics in {{table-v3c-group-type}} with IANA in the "Semantics for the 'group' SDP Attribute" subregistry (under the "Session Description Protocol (SDP) Parameters" registry):
+This document registers the semantics in {{table-v3c-group-type}} with IANA in the "Semantics for the 'group' SDP Attribute" registry (under the "Session Description Protocol (SDP) Parameters" registry group):

 | Semantics | Token | Mux Category | Reference |
 | V3C grouping | V3C | NORMAL | "this memo" |